What is turmeric?

 Early findings from laboratory and animal studies suggest that curcumin has anti-inflammatory and antioxidant properties.
 Those findings haven’t been confirmed in people, though.
 Turmeric is available in liquid extract, capsules, and tinctures.

 If you want to try turmeric or curcumin for stomach or gastrointestinal issues, moderation is your best bet.
-The National Institutes of Health (NIH) warns that large doses over long periods of time can cause diarrhea, stomach upset, and irritation.
+Large doses over long periods of time can cause diarrhea, stomach upset, and irritation.
 It also can interfere with medications that reduce stomach acid.

 If you have gallstones or obstructions of your bile passages, check with your doctor before trying turmeric, the NIH warns.
 People with diabetes should also talk to their doctors before trying turmeric, as it can lower blood sugar levels.
 Taking it with diabetes medications could cause blood sugar levels to drop too low.